HuangRunHua/economist-database/README.md

 ## How to Use

-If you want to use the app, you must have **an iPhone with system iOS 16.0+**, **contact me and I will give you TestFlight link**.

 **I will update the database every Friday or Saturday**.
 If you find that the magazine in the app is not updated, please exit the app in the background and reopen it.

-If you would like to read the PDF version of the magazine without using the app, please download the magazine [here](https://github.com/HuangRunHua/the-economist-time-etc).

 ## Data Structure